 - Applied Microeconomics

 Cook, Jeremy and Taylor, Timothy.
 The Impact of Mandatory Arrest Laws on Domestic Violence in Times of Economic Stress.
-Economics Letters, forthcoming.
+Economics Letters, 2019.

 Cook, Jeremy.
 Student Demographics, School Working Conditions, and Teacher Mobility.
 Applied Economics Letters, 2018.